-In most cases, these advisories go unanswered and unacknowledged by the various naval authorities - that typically means there are no operational conflicts.
-Occasionally the Navy does respond and that usually means a naval unit (ship) or activity is scheduled at the same time and place as the proposed oceanographic operation.
-In such cases the SIO Ship Scheduling Office will work directly with the affected scientific group and the Navy to resolve the situation.
+If a conflict is identified, the SIO Ship Scheduling Office will work with the affected scientific group and the Navy to resolve.
 Solutions can range from adjusting time lines to selecting alternative work sites; each case is unique.

-Our advisories to the Navy are typically sent one to two weeks prior to commencement of the particular oceanographic operation.
-Chief Scientists and scientific groups with work scheduled in the So Cal Bight should ensure their cruise plans are submitted to SIO's Ship Scheduling Office at least three weeks prior to the start of their cruises - the more lead time, the better.
-Your cruise plan will be posted on SIO's Ship Operations web site along with other information about your cruise and will be used by the Ship Scheduling Office to generate the advisories to the Navy.
+SIO sends advisories to the Navy one to two weeks prior to the start of each operation.
+If you plan to work in the Southern California Bight, you should submit your cruise plan to the SIO Ship Scheduling Office at least three weeks prior to the start of your cruise.
+Your cruise plan will be posted on the SIO Ship Portal, along with other information about your cruise.
+All of this information will be used by the Ship Scheduling Office to generate advisories to the Navy.

-If your work involves installation of oceanographic research buoys, it is imperative to have them properly permitted.
+The installation of oceanographic research buoys requires a permit.
 Research buoys are considered Private Aids To Navigation (PATON) and as such are regulated by U.S. Coast Guard under Title 33 of the Code of Federal Regulations, Part 66 (33CFR66).
 Detailed information can be found online: scripps.ucsd.edu/ships/policies-and-procedures/uscg-rules-buoys

 Questions regarding naval advisories and notices to mariners can be referred to the SIO Ship Scheduling Office at (858) 534-2841 or email@example.com.
 The Ship Scheduling Office can also assist with obtaining clearance/concurrence to work in other Navy operational areas as well.